spacebarchat/docs/docs/faq.md

     or to have access to leaked Discord.com code, we take measures in line with our [Code of Conduct](/contributing/conduct.md) to ensure the Fosscord codebase is free of any proprietary code.
 We want absolutely nothing to do with it.

-??? info "What about the test client?
-That's just the Discord.com one!"

-    Yes, this is true.
-However, this is purely for testing and development purposes.
-    Fosscord is first and foremost a *backend* server implementation, and we simply use Discord.com's client to verify our work as correct.
-Efforts are being made to move away from this with our own client, but as you may have guessed, building a Discord-compatible client is difficult.

-    You can read more about the test client [here](setup/server/Test%20Client/index.md)

 ??? info "Is this illegal?"

     The Fosscord maintainers do not believe it to be, no. See: [Oracle v.
 Google](https://en.wikipedia.org/wiki/Google_LLC_v._Oracle_America,_Inc.).
-    The only aspect of Fosscord that is not entirely written by us is the test client which we simply proxy from Discord.com, and we take measures to show that the client is purely for development and research purposes.

 ??? info "Why are you doing this, anyway?"